Genetic algorithm: Chromosome representation

 An expansion of the Genetic Algorithm accessible problem domain can be obtained through more complex encoding of the solution pools by concatenating several types of heterogenously encoded genes into one chromosome.
 This particular approach allows for solving optimization problems that require vastly disparate definition domains for the problem parameters.
 For instance, in problems of cascaded controller tuning, the internal loop controller structure can belong to a conventional regulator of three parameters, whereas the external loop could implement a linguistic controller (such as a fuzzy system) which has an inherently different description.
 This particular form of encoding requires a specialized crossover mechanism that recombines the chromosome by section, and it is a useful tool for the modelling and simulation of complex adaptive systems, especially evolution processes.

+Another important expansion of the Genetic Algorithm (GA) accessible solution space was driven by the need to make representations amenable to variable levels of knowledge about the solution states.
+Variable-length representations were inspired by the observation that, in nature, evolution tends to progress from simpler organisms to more complex ones—suggesting an underlying rationale for embracing flexible structures.
+A second, more pragmatic motivation was that most real-world engineering and knowledge-based problems do not naturally conform to rigid knowledge structures.

+These early innovations in variable-length representations laid essential groundwork for the development of Genetic programming, which further extended the classical GA paradigm.
+Such representations required enhancements to the simplistic genetic operators used for fixed-length chromosomes, enabling the emergence of more sophisticated and adaptive GA models.

 Elitism

 A practical variant of the general process of constructing a new population is to allow the best organism(s) from the current generation to carry over to the next, unaltered.
 This strategy is known as elitist selection and guarantees that the solution quality obtained by the GA will not decrease from one generation to the next.